RostislavLitovkin/azero-id.resolver.net/README.md

 # Motivation

 This tool simplifies the use of AZERO.ID in c# based applications.
-Without this tool, developers would have to learn how to ink! smart contracts work, how to query the state within the contract described [here](https://use.ink/datastructures/storage-in-metadata#accessing-storage-items-with-the-childstate-rpc-call-api).
-This is very time consuming and it takes douzens of hours to fully implement.
+Without this tool, developers would have to learn how ink! smart contracts work and how to query the state within the contract, which is described [here](https://use.ink/datastructures/storage-in-metadata#accessing-storage-items-with-the-childstate-rpc-call-api).
+It is very time consuming and it takes douzens of hours to fully implement.

 Thanks to this Nuget package, it can be implemented and used in literally minutes.